 Browns Gap Fire Road is a hiking and horse trail in Albemarle County and Rockingham County, Virginia.
 It is within Shenandoah National Park.
 It is 5.1 miles long and begins at 2,582 feet altitude.
 Traveling the entire trail is 10.3 miles with a total elevation gain of 2,139 feet.
 The Browns Gap parking is near the trailhead.

-Browns Gap Fire Road Professional Review and Guide
+Browns Gap Fire Road Professional Reviews and Guides

 "This loop features both Virginia history and natural beauty.
 Start at Browns Gap, site of significant Civil War activity, especially by Confederate legend Stonewall Jackson.
 Head down a 200-year-old turnpike, passing a Rebel’s grave.
 Leave the historic road and follow Doyles River past two significant waterfalls.
 Climb up Jones Run, viewing several old-growth trees, and see one more big cataract.
 Finally, complete the loop by passing by Dundo Picnic Area, once a Civilian Conservation Corps Camp, while Shenandoah National Park was being developed."